 Have you completed a Maryland Department of Labor (MDOL) registered apprenticeship and want to complete an associate of applied science degree with a concentration in business management or construction.
 If so, the Skilled Professional Trades Management program may be for you.

-Our Skilled Professional Trades Management program offers an opportunity if you have completed a Maryland Department of Labor (MDOL) registered apprenticeship program and earned an industry certification and/or license, a path to a degree by the award of college credit.
+Our Skilled Professional Trades Management program offers a path to a degree by the award of college credit, if you have completed a Maryland Department of Labor (MDOL) registered apprenticeship program and earned an industry certification and/or license.
+Apprenticeship completers will be awarded 12 credits for an apprenticeship program that spans four years and consists of 8,000 hours of direct work experience and a minimum of 576 hours of training.
+Applicants must also present written proof of a Maryland license or a national/industry certification.
+In this case, the applicable apprenticeship programs are: Boiler Operator, Electrician, HVAC/R Technician, Machine Repairer (Maintenance), Maintenance Workers (Machinery), Pipefitter, Plumber, Sprinkler Fitter, Stationary Engineer and Steamfitter.
 While this program is not intended for transfer, it’s a great opportunity for you to customize your program based on your professional needs.
-Previous successfully completed college work may be also be applied where applicable.
+Previous successfully completed college work may also be applied where applicable.

 AACC offers the following Associate of Applied Science (A.A.S.) degrees.
 The state of Maryland refers to the A.A.S. as a career degree, because it's intended to provide you with skills to enter the workforce.
 In some cases, AACC has entered into transfer agreements that allow these degrees to transfer to select colleges.
 A list of active agreements may be found on this website.
 You can also learn more about transferring from AACC to continue your education.